ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

 Based on the experience gained from our first experiences and the characteristics of our community, this project aims to progress to stage 1 by achieving a first revised translation in Spanish of the rOpenSci materials, and testing a technical workflow for performing the translations.

-Our approach will test and develop a workflow using the automatic translator DeepL API to generate a first translated version of the documents, which will be later reviewed by professional bilingual developers using GitHub as a platform.
+Our approach will test and develop a workflow using the automatic translator [DeepL](https://www.deepl.com) API to generate an initial translated version of the documents, which will be later reviewed by professional bilingual developers using GitHub as a platform.

 The advantage of this workflow is that it reduces the time it takes to produce a quality translation.
 Reviewers will focus on linguistic tasks such as the use of inclusive language, the localization of examples, and the correct translation of phrases, metaphors, or analogies.